evansaraivanov/wzvbs-madgraph/README.md

 I highly reccomend people using Windows to set up a linux install or linux virtual machine.

-1. Make sure you have a fortran compiler, like gcc-fortran, and python2.
-For analysis, root or pyroot is usually used in this group.

-2. Install madgraph v2.6.x (https://launchpad.net/mg5amcnlo/+download).
+1. Install madgraph v2.6.x (https://launchpad.net/mg5amcnlo/+download).
 Extract the files from the tarball to your desired location, and cd into the new directory.
 To start madgraph use

 > python2 bin/mg5_aMC

 You should be in the madgraph program, the terminal should display an input line that looks something like this

 > MG5_aMC>

+2. Make sure you have a fortran compiler, like gcc-fortran, and python2.
+For analysis, you will require root (https://root.cern.ch/) or madanalysis5 (https://madanalysis.irmp.ucl.ac.be/wiki/tutorials).
+You must install root using either a provided binary or from source before it can be used for analysis.
+MadAnalysis requires matplotlib to be able to make plots.
+Install either analysis package using the following in madgraph.

+> install MadAnalysis5
+> install ExRootAnalysis

 # Introductory tutorial